Make a complaint about a tax return preparer

 If you received a notice or letter from the IRS

-Complete Form 14157-A, Tax Return Preparer Fraud or Misconduct Affidavit PDF, and Form 14157, Complaint: Tax Return Preparer PDF.
-Mail them with all supporting documentation and a copy of the notice or letter to the address contained in that notice or letter.
+Read and follow the instructions to submit Form 14157-A, Tax Return Preparer Fraud or Misconduct AffidavitPDFand Form 14157, Complaint: Tax Return PreparerPDF.
+Submit a copy of the notice or letter, Form 14157-A and Form 14157, and supporting documentation to the address contained in that notice or letter.

 If you did not receive a notice or letter from the IRS

-If your tax return and/or refund have not been impacted.
 You can report a tax return preparer for improper tax preparation practices, such as:

-• Failing to enter a Preparer Tax Identification Number (PTIN) on a tax return or improperly using a PTIN belonging to another individual.
+• Failing to enter a preparer tax identification number (PTIN) on a tax return or improperly using a PTIN belonging to another individual.

 • Refusing to provide clients with a copy of their tax return.